top of page

 ‘Are we done, mate; is that all you can mustah?’ said the slight Australian accent when the woman’s fist was raised, and he was abruptly struck to the floor, released from whatever mystical hold they had on him.

-Given the magnitude of the truths that were about to come to light, and the burden that would soon be upon his frail shoulders, it is not an exaggeration to assume what lies within Michael Archer's heart was nothing short of greatness, if only he dare find the will to yield it.
+What horrors awaited him, this man could not have possibly known.
+Now knowing how his story had begun, we must observe a fundamental concept only those of faith truly learn to embrace: We are scarcely tasked with more than we are capable of enduring.
+Given the magnitude of the truths that were about to come to light, and the burden that would soon be upon his frail shoulders, it is not an exaggeration to assume what lied within Michael Archer's heart was nothing short of greatness, if only he dare find the will to yield it.

 bottom of page